Chocolate Cheesecake Bars

 Notes

-- Store cheesecake covered in the fridge for up to 4 days.
+- Storage: Store cheesecake covered in the fridge for up to 4 days.
 I typically make the cheesecake the day before I plan to serve it.

 Nutrition